 Feeling good starts with a good conscience.
 We believe that good body care products and cosmetics do not have to be developed at the expense of animals.

-No!
-All of the alkmene® products are free of animal testing.
-In Germany, it is prohibited by law to test products and the ingredients used in cosmetics on animals.
-Find out more about it here. alkmene® is absolutely against animal testing.
-We do no animal testing and we do not commission any animal testing.
+No. In Germany and in the EU, it is prohibited by law to test products and the ingredients used in cosmetics on animals.
+Find out more about it here.
+Even if it wasn't prohibited, we wouldn't test our products on animals either.

 Are our ingredients still safe?